We're Going to the Catskills!: Plot

 Midge (Rachel Brosnahan) and her mother, Rose (Marin Hinkle), select outfits for their family's annual vacation to the Catskills.
 Later, Midge and Susie (Alex Borstein) meet for lunch where Midge tells her she is going away on vacation for two months, to Susie's displeasure.

 Midge, her mother, father (Tony Shalhoub), and children drive to Steiner Mountain Resort, a vacation resort that caters to affluent Jewish people.
 Abe is displeased when he learns that his favorite staff helper Jimmy is not returning for the summer, and is harsh to his replacement Samuel.
 Camp director, Pauly (Saul Rubinek) tells Midge that she is ineligible to compete in the bikini competition because she is technically no longer a wife.
 Joel (Michael Zegen) arrives during the opening reception and asks to stay on their couch because he forgot to reserve his own room.
-That Midge is now separated from Joel brings forth judgment from the other vacationers.
+Midge and Joel's separation brings forth judgment from the other vacationers.
 Joel takes the stage to tell the other guests to treat Midge with respect, which pleases Midge and her family.

 Midge and her mother go to the beauty salon.
 Midge lies and says she has been dating and Rose tells her she will be on the lookout for any good men.
 Susie later surprises Midge by meeting her in the woods, and says she is posing as a plumber while attempting to book gigs for Midge in the area.

 Rose urges Midge to meet a single Jewish doctor named Benjamin Ettenberg (Zachary Levi), the son of a guest Rose met at the salon.
 Midge finds and interrupts him to insist they spend some time together so that she can tell her mother that they met and it didn't work out.
 They get in a rowboat but Benjamin refuses to row, to Midge's embarrassment.
 That night Midge and her parents sit on a blanket by the lake watching fireworks.
 Joel observes them from a distance.
 Benjamin, a stranger to him, approaches Joel to bum a cigarette.
 They smoke together and have a short existential conversation about forgiveness.